This article was medically fact-checked by Consultant Obstetrician and Gynaecologist Dr. Shree Datta.

-The first was Lia Berquist – an Evidence based Birth Instructor, Certified Doula, Women’s Birth Advocate, and my Bradley Method Instructor.
-She herself experienced an orgasmic birth, and has been to many others, both in-home and in-hospital settings.
+The first was Lia Berquist – an Evidence-based Birth Instructor, Certified Doula, Women’s Birth Advocate, and my Bradley Method Instructor.
+She herself experienced an orgasmic birth and has been to many others, both in-home and in-hospital settings.

-Second, I spoke with Whitney Lowe, a Hypnobabies Childbirth Hypnosis Doula, Evidence Based Birth Instructor, Certified Level 2 Reiki Healer, and Midwife Assistant at Beach Cities Midwifery in Long Beach, CA. She was present at my own childbirth and has the most incredible intuitive energy.
+Second, I spoke with Whitney Lowe, a Hypnobabies Childbirth Hypnosis Doula, Evidence-Based Birth Instructor, Certified Level 2 Reiki Healer, and Midwife Assistant at Beach Cities Midwifery in Long Beach, CA. She was present at my own childbirth and has the most incredible intuitive energy.

 Question: I know you experienced an orgasmic birth, but was it still painful?

 Answer: Orgasmic birth is one that requires much work and ends in euphoria.
 That’s definitely my labor and birth.
 Orgasmic doesn’t mean no pain.
-I felt pain, but it was pain with purpose.
+I felt pain, but it was pain with a purpose.

 Question: Did your birthgasm feel the same as a sexual orgasm, or was it a completely different experience?